yahoojapan/geobleu/README.md

 For DTW, we use 1 km as the unit length, dividing the distance calculated with cell coordinates by 2 internally.

 #### Validation tool
-You can check whether your submission files conform to the task requirements or not with a standaline python program, validator.py.
+You can check whether your submission files conform to the task requirements or not with a standalone python program, validator.py.
 It takes the task id and submission file path as arguments and emits errors if it finds anything wrong regarding the number of columns, uid, and value ranges of d, t, x, and y.
 A submission file may begin with the header line "uid,d,t,x,y", while omitting it is also acceptable.

 For example, assuming your submission file for task 1 before compression is at foo/bar_task1_humob.csv, the command will be
 ```